Simple Blueberry Banana Sourdough Muffins

 Sourdough starter – This is a very easy way to use up discard or use an active starter.
 Either way, it boosts digestibility and adds a great complement flavor to the sweet ingredients.

-Sucanat sugar – This is my second favorite sweetener.
-It is an unrefined, natural cane sugar.
-Other sugars can be used in place of sucanat with unrefined sugars being the best choices.
-I use this sugar in place of brown sugar in recipes.
-It has a rich flavor because of molassas in it and is similar to brown sugar.
+Sucanat sugar – This brand is my favorite brand of raw sugar.
+It is an unrefined, natural cane sugar with a rich molasses taste.
+I use this sugar in place of brown and white sugar in recipes.Â

 Blueberry Banana Sourdough Muffins